hhu-bsinfo/detector/README.md

 # Run instructions

 IbPerfLib comes with two small test programs called *IbPerfTest* and *IbDiagPerfTest*.
-*IbPerfTest* scans your Infiniband network for devices and prints their counters to `stdout`.
+*IbPerfTest* scans your InfiniBand network for devices and prints their counters to `stdout`.
-*IbDiagPerfTest* prints the diagnostic counters of your local infiniband devices.
+*IbDiagPerfTest* prints the diagnostic counters of your local infiniBand devices.

 On a Debian-based system, you can run theses commands to build and run *IbPerfTest*: